 The Gallipoli Campaign

-In order to do this the Allied forces would have to capture the capital city Constantinople.
-At this time the Ottoman Empire were an ally of Germany during the First World War.
+To do this the Allied forces needed to capture the capital city Constantinople.
+At this time the Ottoman Empire was an ally of Germany during the First World War.

 The ANZACs landed on the Gallipoli peninsula on April 25th and had expected a quick victory.
-However, they were met with strong resistance from the Ottoman Empire and were forced into a stalemate that lasted for nine months.
+However, they were met with strong resistance from the Ottoman Empire.
+They were forced into a stalemate that lasted for nine months.

 When was the first ANZAC Day?

 Just five days after the failed assault on Gallipoli a half-day holiday was declared on April 30th, 1915.
 Impromptu services were also held to remember the men who had died during the first few days of this bloody conflict.